WITHIN THE CITY WALLS

 This church of late Romanesque style dates from the 13th century, which is still preserved after the Christian conquest.
 It has an austere exterior, with two gates standing out with semicircular archivolts.
 The main part comes from the old Church of Saint John the Baptist.

-The interior consists of three naves.
+The interior that we can visit with the audioguide consists of three naves.
 In 1990, some mural paintings were discovered dating from the 15th and 16th centuries, which have recently been restored.
 During the restoration, in the epistle area, a Visigoth style horseshoe arch appeared, which made one think that in this same location, an old Christian temple existed, upon which the current one was built.

 The Palace of Jabalquinto